 Reader Todd Johnson needed to replace his mailbox, so he went to his local home center to get inspired.

 “I went ahead and started the project and then realized I should have taken some measurements.
 So I called an associate at the store to help me.
 Unfortunately, the measurements they gave me were incorrect, so my posts were too far apart.
 Instead of starting over, I decided to add the cedar boards to fill it in.
 I then stained it and finished it off with metal house numbers.” — Todd.
-Click here to see more step-by-step photos of how Todd created this project.

 Cool Copper Cupola

 Photo: Bruno Bucci